 HIV/AIDS has been a global epidemic for more than 30 years.
 People born after 1980 have never known a world without it.
-The Centers for Disease Control and Prevention (CDC) estimates that more than 1 million people are infected with HIV.1
+The Centers for Disease Control and Prevention (CDC) estimates that more than 1.2 million people are living with HIV.1

 HIV (human immunodeficiency virus) is the virus that causes AIDS (acquired immune deficiency syndrome).
 AIDS is a disease of the immune system that can be treated, but not cured.
 Most people say “HIV/AIDS” when talking about either the virus (HIV) or the syndrome it causes (AIDS).